kate-skorija/Bakery.Solution/README.md

 ## Description

 This is a C# console application that takes a user's order for bread and pastries from Pierre's Bakery.
-The application returns the total cost of the order.
+The application returns the total cost of the order, taking into account any deals that may be available.

 ## Specifications